apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/configuration/configuration.md

 This feature simplifies the process of configuring parameters, which saves you from manually configuring database parameters as KubeBlocks handles the updates and configurations automatically to adapt to the new specifications.
 This saves time and effort and reduces performance issues caused by incorrect configuration.

 But it's also important to note that the dynamic parameter configuration doesn't apply to all parameters.
 Some parameters may require manual configuration.
-Additionally, if you have manually modified database parameters before, KubeBlocks may overwrite your customized configurations when refreshing the database configuration template.
+Additionally, if you have manually modified database parameters before, KubeBlocks may overwrite your customized configurations when updating the database configuration template.
 Therefore, when using the dynamic configuration feature, it is recommended to back up and record your custom configuration so that you can restore them if needed.

 ## Before you start